Frequently asked questions (FAQ)

-The funding process and platform1.
-Is my financial information secure?
-Who can see this information?
 Only institutional investors or qualifying high-net-worth individuals are allowed to purchase invoices.
 All investors registered on the platform have been fully vetted by MarketInvoice and sign up to strict confidentiality agreements for the information they are able to access on individual businesses and invoices.
-They are only able to use this information to price a bid for an invoice, and are forbidden to share this information with any third party.
+They are only able to use this information to decide whether to buy an invoice, and are forbidden to share this information with any third party.

-2. Is there an absolute limit on the time taken for collection?
 We have worked with invoices that have taken up to 5 months to pay previously.
 Given that the platform is a marketplace it can handle a range of receivables.
-It is best to consult with us in advance of the auction occurring so that we can solicit buyer feedback and assess appetite.
+It is best to consult with us in advance of the trade occurring so that we can solicit buyer feedback and assess appetite.

 3. Into what account does the invoice payment flow?